AlveeJalal/it610FinalProject/README.md

 ## Project Difficulties/Pain Points

 ### SystemD Running on Manual Single-Container
-* In the midterm I tried runnign Wazuh manually using install scripts and that ended up failing due to Wazuh's manual installation needing SystemD to run which is absent in containers
+* In the midterm I tried running Wazuh manually using install scripts and that ended up failing due to Wazuh's manual installation needing SystemD to run which is absent in containers
+### Excessive Load & Complexity on Single Container
 * The project consists of multiple services (Dashboard, Indexer, Manager, Agent, etc) which cannot run on ONE container due to load issues
+* Manual installations constantly ran into missing dependency and networking issues that were resolved in the official images and assisted installation